Minimal genera of open 4-manifolds: Topological submanifolds

 \begin{de} Two subsets $Z_i\subset X_i$ of smooth manifolds are {\em myopically related} if for any neighborhoods $U_i$ of $Z_i$ ($i=1,2$) there are smaller neighborhoods $V_i$ that are diffeomorphic to each other, with each inclusion $Z_i\subset V_i$ a homotopy equivalence.
 (Thus, we can't distinguish the subsets without glasses).
 Two subsets are {\em myopically equivalent} if they are connected by a finite sequence $Z_j\subset X_j$ of subsets for which consecutive pairs are myopically related. \end{de}

 We may also restrict how the diffeomorphisms behave on homology or orientations.
 However, we don't require the diffeomorphisms to preserve the subsets $Z_i$, which would imply that the germs are the same.
-We then lose the obvious proof of transitivity, but obtain (for those $Z_i$ having suitable neighborhoods for reflexivity, such as tame submanifolds) a much weaker equivalence relation: Any two continuous sections of a given smooth vector bundle are myopically related.
-(Inside an $\epsilon$-disk bundle of such a section, consider an $\frac\epsilon2$-neighborhood of an $\frac\epsilon3$-close smooth section.)
-Some PL locally knotted surfaces in 4-manifolds are myopically related to smooth surfaces, as we show in Proposition~\ref{DK} below.
-A smooth surface connected summed with infinitely many 2-knots whose diameters approach 0 is still myopically smooth.
+We then lose the obvious proof of transitivity, but obtain (for those $Z_i$ having suitable neighborhoods for reflexivity, such as tame submanifolds) a much weaker equivalence relation: Any two continuous sections of a given smooth vector bundle are myopically related, and some PL locally knotted surfaces in 4--manifolds are myopically related to smooth surfaces \cite{MinGen}.

 \begin{de} For any subset $Z\subset X^4$ and $\alpha\in {\rm H}_2(Z)$, the {\em minimal genus of $\alpha$ in $Z$} is the supremum in $\Z^{\ge0}\cup\{\infty\}$ of the minimal genera of the images of $\alpha$ in neighborhoods of $Z$. \end{de}